Blog

 Understanding the Basics of Machine Learning

 Machine learning involves training an AI model on data to learn patterns and make predictions on new data.
-This process usually involves feeding the model labeled data (in supervised learning), allowing it to discover relationships between the input (features) and the output (target).
-In unsupervised learning, the model finds hidden patterns in the data without explicit labels.
+The model learns from labeled data in supervised learning, mapping inputs to outputs.

 Setting Up Your Environment